 The United States is a party to the Madrid Protocol, which allows trademark owners in one country to extend their trademark rights to other countries that are parties to the Protocol.
-The trademark must be registered to make use of the Madrid Protocol.
+A trademark owner must have applied for registration to make use of the Madrid Protocol.

 Business owners spend a great deal of time, money, and effort building their company and its reputation in the marketplace.
 Protecting that reputation is of paramount importance to survival and future success.

 In a world where risk is ever-present and inescapable, registering a trademark is a simple process that can significantly reduce risk and drive value.
 Registration provides nationwide priority over all others who might seek to adopt the registered mark.
 Registration significantly reduces the costs of enforcing trademark rights.
 Registration provides for enhanced protection against counterfeiters, cybersquatters, and importers of infringing product.
 And registration provides various other advantages, including qualifying the trademark owner for participation in programs available in online sales programs and as a basis for registration of the trademark in other countries.

 With so many benefits, trademark registration is undoubtedly one of the most important steps a business should take to protect its brand.